guilhemmarchand/trackme/docs/rest_api_reference.rst

 Introduction
 ------------

-TrackMe hosts Python based custom API endpoints, serviced by the Splunk API, and categorized by resource groups.
+TrackMe provides a builtin Python based API, serviced by the Splunk API, and categorized by resource groups.

-These resource groups are accessible over specific endpoint paths as following:
+These resource groups are accessible by specific endpoint paths as following:

 +--------------------------------------+-----------------------------------+
 | Resource group                       | API Path                          |